example42/psick/docs/vagrant.md

 ## Vagrant integration

-This `control-repo` contains different customisable `Vagrant` environments that can be used for different purposes at different stages of our `Puppet workflow`: `local` testing during development, `continuous integration` testings, `semi-permanent` test environments...
+This `control-repo` contains different customisable `Vagrant` environments that can be used for different purposes at different stages of our `Puppet workflow`: `local` testing during development, `continuous integration` testing, `semi-permanent` test environments...

 This `control-repo` is by default shipped as **self contained**: